-While it’s generally well known how to create physical replicas (i.e. block level copies) using the super simple and really effortless pg_basebackup tool, not so many know actually what can be done when the process is painfully slow for bigger databases.
+While it’s generally well known how to create physical replicas (i.e. block level copies), using the super simple and really effortless pg_basebackup tool, not so many know what can be done, when the process is painfully slow for bigger databases.
 The reason for slowness can be typically linked to machine hardware (slow disks, high CPU load) or more commonly slow network between the master and replica machines – think disaster recovery, with DBs in different datacenters.
 So what can be done?

 Tackling the problem

-In the first case (slow systems) actually not too much magic can be done… hardware has it’s limits after all.
+In the first case (slow systems) there’s not too much magic that can be done… hardware has its limits after all.
 One could try to review/optimize the configuration, hot-swap disks to SSDs when RAID setup allows that or such.
-Only good news might be that when you already have a spare “high-availability” replica, that’s just idling, it can be used for taking “base backup” also and things should be snappier.
+The only good news might be that when you already have a spare “high-availability” replica, that’s just idling, it can be used for taking “base backup” also and things should be snappier.
 There are some special considerations for that use case though, so look at the pg_basebackup documentation before hitting the road.